evoL/s3-upload-example/README.md

 ## How to start

 First, setup the `.env` file using the provided sample.
-The, assuming you have Ruby, run the following commands.
+Then, assuming you have Ruby, run the following commands.

 ```
 bundle install